tsprlng/useful-pgp-agent/openpgp-card/README.md

 [OpenPGP card](https://gnupg.org/ftp/specs/OpenPGP-smart-card-application-3.4.1.pdf)
 specification, in Rust.

-This library provides low level, OpenPGP implementation-agnostic access to OpenPGP cards.
+This library provides OpenPGP library agnostic access to OpenPGP cards.
 Its communication with cards is based on simple data structures that closely match the formats defined in the OpenPGP card specification.

 **Card access backends**